Kris-Nale314/Kris-Nale314/README.md

 ### 🚀 AI Strategy | Governance | Collaboration

-Data scientist, consultant - working at the intersection of emerging tech and driving value.
+Data scientist, consultant - working at the intersection of emerging tech and value creation.

 I'm not a software developer, but I love to build and experiment with new technologies, techniques, and frameworks to stay on top of the crazy world of AI.
 I focus on helping organizations design, build, and deploy AI systems that can adapt and evolve while fostering collaboration to drive innovation.